acm-uiuc/til/_til/git/single-key-presses-in-interactive-mode.md

+---
-# Single Key Presses in Interactive Mode
+title: Single Key Presses in Interactive Mode
+category: git
+---

 When staging changes in interactive mode (`git add -p`), you have a number of options associated with single keys. `y` is *yes*, `n` is *no*, `a` is